Arranging Your Daycare Space

 Daycare Space

-I would like to challenge and encourage you to take a good look at your daycare/living space and think about if there's any way you can arrange it to suit your needs better?
+Take a good look at your daycare/living space and think about if there's any way you can arrange it to suit your needs better?
 Move some furniture and stretch your imagination.
 Try different layouts.
 Think about the children during the day and ways to "hide" daycare equipment in the evenings.
 For now, just think. . .

 Now for some visual ideas....Check out my photos on Pamm's House Set Up.